 This easy Instant Pot venison roast is cooked with potatoes, carrots, onions and mushrooms for a comforting winter meal.
 Pressure cooking the meat results in a tender, pull apart texture that sits in a delicious red wine balsamic sauce.

-There’s few other meals more comforting and cozy for winter than a tender, juicy, fall-apart roast and that’s exactly what this Instant Pot venison roast is.
+There are few other meals more comforting and cozy for winter than a tender, juicy, fall-apart roast and that’s exactly what this Instant Pot venison roast is.

 Bathed in red wine balsamic sauce with fresh rosemary and thyme it’s as flavorful as it is aromatic.

 Better yet, the potatoes and vegetables to serve with it are cooked right in the Instant Pot as well.

 It’s a one pot meal that trumps all others!

 I first tasted venison in 8th grade at a New Year’s Eve party with my best friend at the time.

 We were at her parents’ friends’ house and while I have zero recollection of what we did that night 25 years later, I do vividly remember tasting the venison appetizer on the table.

 Because of that first impression, I avoided any chance to try venison again for many, many years.